resources-banner-image

 Two challenges led to this task selection:

-1. Porting from a laptop to a much smaller form-factor device (FPGA SoC) and solving an intrinsically, non-parallel problem because these are th e challenges that FPGA solves best.
+1. Porting from a laptop to a much smaller form-factor device (FPGA SoC) and solving an intrinsically non-parallel problem because these are the challenges that FPGAs solve best.

-2. Initially, FPGA loses to CPU performance.
+2. Initially, FPGA performance lags behind CPU performance.
 However, we applied several optimization tricks related to programming mathematical operations, as well as general code structure, including:

-Eventually with FPGA, we successfully achieved 50% faster pure calculations than with CPU.
+Eventually, with FPGA, we successfully achieved 50% faster pure calculations than with a CPU.

 OpenCL is a promising and powerful tool for programming FPGAs.
-It substantially reduces FPGA development time and opens FPGA development for a wider programmers’ community.
+It substantially reduces FPGA development time and opens FPGA development to a wider community of programmers.